brefphp/bref/README.md

 - crons
 - workers

+Interested about performances?
+[Head over here](https://github.com/mnapoli/bref-benchmark) for a benchmark.

 ## Setup

 Bref internally uses [the serverless framework](https://serverless.com/) for deployment in order to avoid reinventing the wheel.
 As a Bref user you should not have to deal with the serverless framework itself but you need to install it.